 For the Year 10 entry application, you will be prompted to provide information from and/or attach the following documentation in your online application:

 - A recent photograph of the applicant (a school ID or passport-style photo taken within the last 2 years)

 - Medical diagnosis letters/reports*

-*A medical diagnosis report/letter may be requested if an applicant is seeking special considerations (adjustments) for the entrance test.
-Please note that special needs requests and supporting documentation should generally be no more than 3 years old.
+*A medical diagnosis report/letter may be requested if an applicant is seeking access or special considerations (adjustments) for the entrance test.
+Please note that special consideration requests and supporting documentation should generally be no more than 3 years old.
 Letters from health practitioners must be on an official letterhead and give clear information on the candidate's condition as it affects their ability to sit the entrance test and recommended adjustments.

 The Entrance test is a series of tests approximately 3 hours of duration that will be facilitated by Edutest.
 The tests will cover both ability and achievement.

 Ability tests are designed to measure a child's ability to think, reason and solve problems, without necessarily relying on prior knowledge.
 Ability generally predicts how quickly a child will be able to learn and the level of complexity they can comfortably deal with.